 According to Mediavine, CPMs were 52% higher for sites that implemented a CMP, and fill rates were 39% higher.

-The below stats also come from Kevel’s monthly Consent Management Platform tracker and tracks how many times we found the vendor's CMP across the Top 10K UK and Top 10K US sites (16K unique sites).
+The below stats also come from BRANDNAME’s monthly Consent Management Platform tracker and tracks how many times we found the vendor's CMP across the Top 10K UK and Top 10K US sites (16K unique sites).
 They were last updated Q3 2021.

 What's also interesting is the hodgepodge of companies that comprise this list: there are many privacy management services, but also ad platforms, digital agencies, and data/analytics tools.